aasemso/akamai-terraform/README.md

 3. Create a .edgerc file (for authenticating with Akamai’s APIs and CLI)

-4. $ akamai terraform export-appsec <security configuration name>
+4. $ akamai terraform export-appsec <"security configuration name">